isabelc/edd-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page == Changelog ==

+= 2.1 =
+* Fix: Shortcode was not working on pages.

 = 2.0 =
 * New - Removed SoftwareApplication schema microdata.
 This plugin will no longer output any structured data.
 Originally, when this extension was first created, EDD's core Product microdata was broken because it had the "name" property outside of the Product itemscope.
 So, I added my own desired microdata schema, which was for the `SoftwareApplication` type.
 At some point since then, EDD has fixed the microdata markup for Products.
 It is now valid.
 And, based on user comments and reviews, people are using this extension to display the Specs and not actually for the purpose of replacing the Product schema.
 So, this plugin has discontinued all microdata in favor of using EDDs core Product microdata.